marckassay/marckassay.github.io/_posts/2022-03-07-angular-tailwind-nx-storybook.markdown

 <script src="https://gist.github.com/marckassay/5884dfa6014e74088d7bb5a43d9288e2.js"></script>

 Also, you may have noticed a new property `strong` for this component.
-This is another modest change to make this component's story have a little more practical.
+This is another modest change to make this component's story have a little more meaning.

 For the sake of creating 2 Gists for this component's css and ts file changes, below are both: